sam0x17/gcf.cr/README.md

 [![CircleCI](https://circleci.com/gh/sam0x17/gcf.cr.svg?style=svg)](https://circleci.com/gh/sam0x17/gcf.cr)

-Gcf.cr provides managed execution of crystal language code within Google Cloud Functions.
+GCF provides managed execution of crystal language code within Google Cloud Functions.
-Gcf.cr compiles your crystal code statically using the [durosoft/crystal-alpine](https://hub.docker.com/r/durosoft/crystal-alpine/) docker image or optionally using your local crystal installation (if it is capable of static compilation) via the `--local` option.
+GCF compiles your crystal code statically using the [durosoft/crystal-alpine](https://hub.docker.com/r/durosoft/crystal-alpine/) docker image or optionally using your local crystal installation (if it is capable of static compilation) via the `--local` option.
 It then bundles your compiled crystal code in a thin node.js wrapper function and deploys it to GCP using the options you specify.
 An API is also provided for writing to the console, throwing errors, and returning